-For information on what HTTP methods are supported on a particular request endpoint, please refer to the API documentation.
+For information on what HTTP methods are supported on a particular request endpoint, refer to API reference.

 Queries on Druid datasources require DATASOURCE READ permissions for the specified datasource.

-Queries on the INFORMATION_SCHEMA tables will return information about datasources that the caller has DATASOURCE READ access to.
-Other datasources will be omitted.
+Queries on INFORMATION_SCHEMA tables return information about datasources that the caller has DATASOURCE READ access to.
+Other datasources are omitted.

 Queries on the system schema tables require the following permissions: